Evidence-Based Practice and Research Skills

 The nature of the course, which embraces module outcomes from both a theoretical and clinical perspective, necessitates access to practice.
 Students will therefore be required to be employed in, or have agreed access to, placement in a suitable veterinary clinical environment for at least 12 weeks per academic year.
 This must be a small animal practice which is able to demonstrate a minimum of RCVS PSS General Practice or Veterinary Hospital accreditation, or Training Practice (TP) standard, or be a Referral or University Hospital.

 We are mindful of the extra support required by students taking the blended learning approach to their studies and have included in the course study provision events at University Centre Myerscough’s Preston campus.
 At the start of the course in early September, an intensive introductory 2 day study programme will be held.
 It is vitally important that students attend these first study days so the teaching team can assess the support required, provide technical advice on the use of Canvas, discuss the course and the most suitable route for achieving the student's goals, introduce the course leader, module and personal tutors and begin lesson delivery for all modules.
 It is also an opportunity for students to ask any questions which they might have about the course and to meet their fellow students, beginning the development of the peer support network which they will find invaluable during their studies at University Centre Myerscough.
-In addition, three study weekends will be held and students are expected to attend them all as part of the course.
-The three study weekends which will include Saturday and Sunday sessions will typically be held in:
+In addition, three study days at weekends (Saturday or Sunday) will be held and students are expected to attend them all as part of the course.
+The three weekend one-day study sessions will typically be held in:

 Specific dates within these months will be confirmed in advance of starting the course, with detailed timetables being issued to students in advance of their attendances.